dohliam/yub/README.md

 * **Bookmarks managers**: Cloud sync options for almost all major browsers are now ubiquitous, and if not one of those services, you could always backup your bookmarks file on a server somewhere and be done with it.
 If that works for you, great -- but frustration with these approaches is what led to yub.js in the first place.

-* **Sticklers for elegant code**: As mentioned before, the code is pretty ugly at the moment -- not on purpose, of course, but since every new feature has been added due due to some immediately pressing need, kludges and all sorts of brute force inefficient loops abound.
+* **Sticklers for elegant code**: As mentioned before, the code is pretty ugly at the moment -- not on purpose, of course, but since every new feature has been added due to some immediately pressing need, kludges and all sorts of brute force inefficient loops abound.
 That will hopefully change over time as the code is (slowly) refactored.
 But if ugly code offends you, you may want to avert your eyes.

 * **Haters of eval**: If you believe that [eval is evil](http://blogs.msdn.com/b/ericlippert/archive/2003/11/01/53329.aspx) under _any_ circumstances (even parsing sanitized mathematical expressions)... then you may want to just remove the calculator function from your version of yub.js.